 Which Gaming Laptop Brand is Right For Me

 Both Razer and Alienware are obsessed with portability and style, making sure that whenever you plan to open up a game of Counter Strike at your local Starbucks that your score on the leaderboard won’t be the only thing there turning heads.
-ASUS is a good all around company with a solid lineup of reliable devices, and of course there’s MSI, a company that’s unafraid to redefine what the industry thinks about when you say the words “mobile gaming powerhouse”.
+ASUS is a good all around company with a solid lineup of reliable devices.
+This brand is a great option if you’re needing it for certain games, like how ASUS made it onto our list of the top options for the best laptop for Roblox.
+And of course there’s MSI, a company that’s unafraid to redefine what the industry thinks about when you say the words “mobile gaming powerhouse”.